 on the child's preparation for higher education, emancipation and the development

 of durable life skills.
 As trained advocates, CASA volunteers are appointed by judges

 to be a voice for these children in court and the community.
 Volunteer advocates

-Right now, Maricopa County CASA is only able to serve fewer than 15% of the 6,000
+Right now, CASA of Maricopa County is only able to serve fewer than 15% of the 12,000

 children currently in CPS custody due to life-threatening abuse domestic violence

 or neglect.
 Our goal is to provide a CASA volunteer to every child that needs one.

 That’s where you come in.
 In the time you would spend on something